thieu1995/mealpy/README.md

 <details><summary><h2>Goals</h2></summary>

-Our goals are to implement all of the classical as well as the state-of-the-art nature-inspired algorithms, create a simple interface that helps researchers access optimization algorithms as quickly as possible, and share knowledge of the optimization field with everyone without a fee.
+Our goals are to implement all classical as well as the state-of-the-art nature-inspired algorithms, create a simple interface that helps researchers access optimization algorithms as quickly as possible, and share knowledge of the optimization field with everyone without a fee.
 What you can do with mealpy:

 - Analyse parameters of meta-heuristic algorithms.
 - Perform Qualitative and Quantitative Analysis of algorithms.